gavz/lucasg.github.io/_posts/2017-08-24-Writing-a-dash-docset.md

 `<a href="powershell/module/Microsoft.PowerShell.Archive/index.html" data-linktype="relative-path">`

 There is also a fuckton a nav bars , dropdown menu and sidebars DOM elements that need to be removed.
-Fortunately for me, the docs html pages are well-formated and there is little to none variability in how the DOM is structured.
+Fortunately for me, the docs HTML pages are well-formated and there is little to none variability in how the DOM is structured.
 I have basically three types of pages : the `index.html`, each own modules' index.html and each cmdlets page.

-[`BeautifulSoup`](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) is the go-to python library for parsing html contents and it does the job admirably.
+[`BeautifulSoup`](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) is the go-to python library for parsing HTML contents and it does the job admirably.

 # downloading themes and javascript